TadasBaltrusaitis/CLM-framework/Readme.txt

 For Windows this software comes prepackaged with all the necessary binaries and dll's for compilation of the project, you still need to compile it in order to run it.
-You don't need to download anything additional, just open "CLM_framework.sln" using Visual Studio 2010 (or "CLM_framework_vs2012.sln" using Visual Studio 2012) and compile the code.
+You don't need to download anything additional, just open "CLM_framework_vs2012.sln" using Visual Studio 2012 (or "CLM_framework.sln" using Visual Studio 2010, however 2012 version is more thoroughly tested) and compile the code.
 The project was built and tested on Visual Studio 2010 and 2012 (can't guarantee compatibility with other versions).
-Running was extensively tested on Windows Vista, Windows 7 and Windows 8 can't guarantee compatibility with other versions and platforms.
+Code was tested on Windows Vista, Windows 7 and Windows 8, Windows Server 2008 can't guarantee compatibility with other Windows versions.
 NOTE be sure to run the project without debugger attached and in Release mode for speed (if running from Visual Studio), this can be done by using CTRL + F5 instead of F5, this can mean the difference between running at 5fps and 30fps on 320x240px videos.

-For Unix based systems and different compilers, I included Cmake files for cross-platform and cross-IDE support, note that for VisualStudio you will need to change the working directory from ProjectDir to TargetDir, as it uses relative paths to find the model location.
+For Unix based systems and different compilers, I included Cmake files for cross-platform and cross-IDE support.
 For running the code on Ubuntu please see readme-ubuntu.txt.

 You have to respect boost, TBB, dlib, and OpenCV licenses.